billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 ~~~~

- a.
+ Step a.
 L3VPN Service Delivery Application uses Language Programming Interface (LPI)
          to send service intent request "Create L3VPN service with 2 VPN sites in Beijing
 	     and Shanghai using L3SM Service Model".

- b.
+ Step b.
 The Network Management AI Agent recognizes Intent and identify user's objective "VPN Service Creation".

- c.
+ Step c.
 The Network Management AI Agent interacts with Knowledge base for expert experience and looks up thought of chain
          related to "VPN Service Creation".
 And then the Knowledge base return results to the Network management AI Agent.

- d.
+ Step d.
 The Network Management AI Agent decomposes user intent and break down the tasks into operational workflow including
          configuration generation, configuration validation, configuration distribution.
 For configuration validation, it will
 	     interact with Network Digital Twin tools to obtain the validation results.

- e.
+ Step e.
 After L3VPN Service is delivered successfully, the Network Management AI Agent will use LPI to return success results.

 ## Use case #2